benjaminsainz/ECAC-S/README.md

 ``>>> from gen import *``
 ``>>> ecacs_run(data='iris', n_clusters=3, pop_size=200, max_gens=200, runs=10)``

-Running these commands will execute ECAC-S using the ``iris`` dataset's features with 3 clusters, 200 individuals per population, 200 generations, and 10 independent runs, and will compute the Adjusted RAND Index between the solutions and the reference labels.
+Running these commands will execute ECAC-S using the ``iris`` dataset's features with 3 clusters, 200 individuals per population, 200 generations, and 10 independent runs, and will compute the Adjusted RAND Index between the solutions and the reference labels in the ``iris_y.csv`` file.
 A ``.csv`` file with the clustering and the results is stored in the ``/out`` path.

-**Important**: You will need to have previously installed some basic data science packages such as NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn).
+**Important**: You will need to have previously installed some basic data science packages such as NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn.

 An ``example.py`` file is provided with this example for a more straight-forward approach to using the algorithm.